 Click here to Register

-Course Outcomes: After completing this course, candidates will be able to:
+Course Outcomes: After completing this course, candidates are expected to be able to:

 *Candidates are responsible to buy the required textbook for this course.
 You can find this book in major online bookstores such as amazon.com, abebooks.com etc.

 Raiff, N. R. & Shore, B. K. (1993).
 Advanced Case Management.
 California: Sage Publication.

 **These resources are not required, but may provide assistance in completing your assignments for this course.